baljemmett/EMFLive-Viewdata/README.md

 # EMF Live Viewdata System

+This is a Viewdata service for Electromagnetic Field 2024, based on John Newcombe's Telstar system.
+It's very much a spare-time project that I originally started putting together so that I could have a Viewdata terminal in my tent, but there has been sufficient interest from other attendees that it'll be made generally available thanks to CuTEL.
+It may also be on display in the ECHQ marquee if our terminals hold out!

 ## Frame Organisation

 - `0`: Main index (Telstar default, is a redirect to `9`, can be overridden in config but terminal might send `*0#` from a dedicated key?
 Check this!)